azvis2021/azvis2021.github.io/index.md

 ## What's happening during the week

-Our satellite event will host viewing options for all of the virtual [IEEE VIS 2021 Program](http://ieeevis.org/year/2021/info/week-at-a-glance), 6:00am-1:30pm MST daily (additional details forthcoming).
+Our satellite event will host viewing options for the virtual [IEEE VIS 2021 Program](http://ieeevis.org/year/2021/info/week-at-a-glance), 6:00am-1:30pm MST daily (additional details forthcoming).

 #### Local Programming

-In addition to hosting events from the main conference, there will be numerous local events in the afternoon after the main conference.
+In addition to hosting events from the main conference, there will be local events in the afternoon after the main conference.
 These events will help to highlight the exciting visualization work happening in southern AZ, build connections between the many communities, and offer opportunities for celebrating visualization.

+Currently, we are anticipating hosting:

+* A local doctoral colloquium
+* VIS lighting talks
+* Community mixer / birds-of-a-feather style sessions

-Please check back for the complete schedule here.
+Please check back for more details and the complete schedule here.